punnal/Audit-Fuzzing/README.md

 Get the kernel(5.8.0-rc4) from www.kernel.org

 Build the custom kernel using the this [config](https://github.com/punnal/Audit-Fuzzing/blob/master/custom_kernel_config/kernel.config).
-It enabling some options that syzkaller needs.
+It enables some options that syzkaller needs.

 Run Ubuntu 20.04 on a virtual machine using qemu.
 Setup ssh using ssh keys and then install auditd on it.